4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 8. Fab Fridays

 Rituals that set the tone for the weekend don’t just build anticipation for time off.
 They’re a venue for reflecting and celebrating what teams have accomplished that week.
-Set virtual celebrations for the last day of the work week.
 Let everyone update others on their progress and share their wins.

 9. Virtual coffee chats